GuancheGamer/landing/docs/modding/loading-mods.md

 ### Loading Mods / Custom Zombies Maps

-We support both the vanilla game folder and the Plutonium folder for loading client-side mods & zombies maps.
+We support both the vanilla game folder and the Plutonium folder for mod loading.

 ::: danger
 Currently, the `CoDWaW\mods` folder is buggy, please move your mods to the `%localappdata%\Plutonium\storage\t4\mods` folder to avoid things like menu corruption, or GSC errors.